dgruninger97/Project/docs/notebook.md

 have some of these drinks, we can try to add them into our system to ensure that our design can allow for them to arrive in the system **without changing any code**.
 Indeed, if we must change code then our design certainly could have been better, however there is no way of telling unless we mock the behavior of the elements we want to integrate into our system or if we actually implement them into our system.
-Another way you could help prove your inital drivers are correct is to revisit the design concepts that were made and ensure that they were the best decision for solving the problem at hand.
+Another way you could help prove your initial drivers are correct is to revisit the design concepts that were made and ensure that they were the best decision for solving the problem at hand.
 This is where code reviews, and working in groups with other people comes in handy.

 ## Walk through your M2 test cases again, but this time with your Detailed Design.
 How do the pieces of your Detailed Design work together to respond to the system’s inputs?

 One of the good things about developing the sequence diagrams that I did was that I have a good understanding of how the different pieces of the system work and interact with each other.
 I will analyze both the Rainy and Sunny day cases for these tests, and go over how different modules interact and respond to differing circumstances.
-The sunny day tests will look similar to the first sequence diagram in this milestone, while the rainy day tetss will look similar to the second.
+The sunny day tests will look similar to the first sequence diagram in this milestone, while the rainy day tests will look similar to the second.

 ### Sunny Day Tests